Buy a Life Insurance Plan in a few clicks

 2

-Any individual who pays premiums towards a term insurance policy, whether for themselves, their spouse, or their children, is eligible to claim term plan tax benefits.
+Any individual who pays premiums towards a term insurance policy, whether for themselves, their spouse, or their children, is eligible to claim term insurance tax benefits.

 3